Use /m to check explicit and implicit group membership information for a specified group or user.

 Specifies the group identity.
 For more information on valid identity specifiers, see TFSSecurity Identity and Output Specifiers.

-The following example verifies whether the user "Datum1\jpeoples" belongs to the Team Foundation Administrators server-level group.
+The following example checks if the user "ajesper" belongs to the Team Foundation Administrators server-level group.